 LJMU has an excellent employability record with 96% (HESA 2018) of our postgraduates in work or further study six months after graduation.
 Our applied learning techniques and strong industry connections ensure our students are fully prepared for the workplace on graduation and understand how to apply their knowledge in a real world context.

-Having gained teaching experience, a number of graduates move into associated professions such as educational psychology, consultancy, and in the education service sector outside of schools.
+Having gained experience in teaching, a number of graduates move into associated professions such as educational psychology, consultancy, and roles in the education service sector outside of schools.

 Discover the building blocks of your programme

 This course is currently undergoing its scheduled programme review, which may impact the advertised modules.
 Programme review is a standard part of the University’s approach to quality assurance and enhancement, enabling us to ensure that our courses remain up to date and maintain their high standard and relevancy.

 Once the review is completed, this course website page will be updated to reflect any approved changes to the advertised course.
 These approved changes will also be communicated to those who apply for the course to ensure they wish to proceed with their application.

 Your programme is made up of a number of core modules which are part of the course framework.
 Some programmes also have optional modules that can be selected to enhance your learning in certain areas and many feature a dissertation, extended report or research project to demonstrate your advanced learning.